IlahaBashirova/holbertonschool-peer-tasks/peer-task.2/README.md

 - Flexbox is used for the aligning items.
 - Flexbox is better than traditional float positioning or inline-block items because have a natural height, gap.
 Also there are functions like align-items, justify-content, flex-direction ....
 # Aligning Elements
 - For using Flexbox first you should write ( display: flex; ).
-After that __flex-direction__.
-Flex direction and justify-content positions elements in main axes.
+After that __justify-content__.
+Justify-content positions elements in main axes.
-- Flex direction.
-- - flex-direction: row;
-- - flex-direction: column;
-- - flex-direction: row-reverse;
-- - flex-direction: column-reverse;
-- Justify content
+- Justify content( horizontally )
 - - justify-content: flex-start; (elements positions from left to right)
 - - justify-content: flex-end; (elements positions from right to left (items dont change their position) )
 - - justify-content: center;
 - - justify-content: space-between; ( spce-around and space-evenly )
-- Align items positions elements in a csross axes.
+- Align items positions elements in a csross axes. ( vertically )
 - - align-items: center;
 - - align-items: flex-start ( from top to bottom )
 - - align-items: flex-end ( from bottom to top)